 Echelon Stride Key Buying Points

 The Echelon Stride is well-suited for a very specific demographic.
 Being smaller and easier to tuck away than the NordicTrack is a big selling feature for the urban apartment dweller.
-Up against a wall, the unit will occupy a 10 x 24 inch footprint in your space.
+When folded, the unit is 69.3″ x 31″ x 10.25″, and unfolded it’s only 69.3″ x 31″ x 49.2″.
 It can also tuck under your bed so long as you have about 10 or 11 inches of clearance to slide it under.
 This cannot be said for its competition.